 You can learn 5 simple steps to start investing for retirement here.
 In this article I will walk you through the types of retirement accounts I recommend, the types of mutual funds I recommend, the amount that I recommend that you invest for retirement, the brokerage firms I recommend, and more!

-And sign up below to join the 5-day Invest Your Money challenge and start your path to investing success today!
+And sign up below to join the free 5-day Invest Your Money challenge and start your path to investing success today!

 Doing a money challenge is a great way to make saving money fun!
 And it can be a good way to save money fast, as well!